SashaTlr/phase-0/week-2/design-reflection.md

 ## This section introduced the concept of sitemaps and content planning

-## draw.io used to create site map png file
+(note to self: draw.io used to create site map png file)

 ![My sitemap for Section 2.3](imgs/site-map.png)